IBM/application-modernization-javaee-quarkus/documentation/Performance.md

 The same endpoint is invoked 30000 times.
 Each invocation reads some data from a database.
 See below for details.

 Notes:
-* As with every performance test your milage will vary!
+* As with every performance test your mileage will vary!
-* Again, as with every performance test your milage will vary!
+* Again, as with every performance test your mileage will vary!
 * This is not a generic comparison of the different options.
 Instead I've tested my simple use case of the e-commerce sample application.
 * I have not done any 'tuning' explicitly, but have used defaults.
 * Because of the many variations of runtimes, versions, JDKs, JVMs, etc. the results may not be respresentative yet.
 Reviews are going on.